Responsible Use Policy - FAQ #3 - Policy Violations

 Penalties are dependent on the state agency that deals with the complaint and the severity of the complaint.
 First offenses and minor infractions are generally resolved informally by the entity responsible for the resource.
 Repeat offenses and serious incidents may lead to formal disciplinary action up to and including dismissal or termination.
 Misuse may result in the loss of computing privileges and prosecution under applicable civil and criminal statutes.

 All users are encouraged to review the complete RUP, which contains a full description of the policy and its application and provisions.
 It includes definitions, examples, procedures and hyperlinks to documents with more information on specific topics such as copyrights.
-Users can also contact Information Services by email (email@example.com), phone (805.756.2966 or 7000) or in person (14-115) for advice and guidance in interpreting or explaining any aspect of the policy.
+Users can also contact Information Services by email (firstname.lastname@example.org), phone (805.756.7000) for advice and guidance in interpreting or explaining any aspect of the policy.